 2. Bluebird and Hummingbird Alphabet

-This pattern is all about symbolizing your love by adding a bird figure to each letter of your bird lover’s name.
+This cross stitch alphabet is all about symbolizing your love by adding a bird figure to each letter of your bird lover’s name.
 Each letter is 21 stitches tall.
 You can see an example in Bird Cross Stitch.

 3. Fancy Alphabet

 Fancy alphabet sits between Old English and plain san serif font types.
-You need 13 stitches tall per each letter to use this pattern.
+You need 13 stitches tall per each letter to use this cross stitch alphabet pattern.

 4. Old English Alphabet